NHOrus/srwq-compilation/episode-05.md

 Tetsuya Onodera adjusts his captains jacket, still ill-fitting even after months.
 "Well, you can blame Gilliam and his fancy gadget for popping us out down there.
 If we're supposed to be taking on an entire planet, the least he could do was make us all land on the same spot."

-"...I'm afraid our running into the oncoming Shadow Mirrors has gotten us a little more seperated than a bit of digging."
+"...I'm afraid our running into the oncoming Shadow Mirrors has gotten us a little more separated than a bit of digging."

 "What?
 More of the group are missing."

 "The Hiryu Kai fell out of the stream early.
 Viletta, Leona, Lamia and Mai were still inside at the time.
 Latooni and Shine didn't materialise.
-Ryuune materialised, then faded out again."
+Ryuune materialized, then faded out again."

 "What about Masaki??"